product background

 This is a new endeavour, a little further from home.
 Here we have more fresh fruit, more acidity, but still a deep sweetness and integrated structure.
 Luna is combined to promote the character of washed Ethiopia, Guatemala, Costa Rica, or often a single larger lot.

-Luna - Burundi
+Luna - Ethiopia

 Brazil has faced increasing instability in recent years, driven by climate extremes and vulnerabilities in intensive agricultural systems, making it harder to secure consistent quality at acceptable prices.